renspringlea/ryba.ren/_posts/2025-05-12-violence-care.md

 > Of the 31 people [tattoo artists] I spoke with, all but 2 (the shopless 2) had BBPs [bloodborne pathogens] certification.
 Many view this certification as an aspect of becoming a competent professional. [...] established tattooists are constantly concerned with maintaining a sterile enough environment to tattoo.
 They understand this as a responsibility of the occupation, along with being knowledgeable about disease transmission.
 Most willingly take courses in BBPs [bloodborne pathogens], and many routinely take refresher courses.

+*Update 2025-05-25*: In *Blood and Lightning: On Becoming a Tattooer*, tattooer and sociologist Dustin Kiskaddon reports on his experiences becoming and working as a tattooer.
+He reports that he learned to see objects in "red and green", where red indicates an object that had been potentially contaminated with bodily fluids and green indicates a "clean" object.
+He also reports that he developed a very fine sense of the signs of a person being in distress, such as when people begin to turn pale, sweat, and/or breathe rapidly.

 # BDSM
 BDSM (for the uninitiated: bondage, discipline, dominance, submission, sadism, and masochism) can appear very violent.
 BDSM practitioners often receive large wounds and deep bruises.
 For many practitioners, the pain is the point.